 - Sprinkle it onto white fish and bake wrapped in parchment over lemon slices.

-- Whip it into a salad dressing with red wine vinegar, lemon and olive oil.
+- Whip it into a salad dressing with red wine vinegar, lemon and extra virgin olive oil.

 - Use it as a dry rub for roast or grilled chicken.